anadikulkarni/it-ticketing-app/README.md

 ### Public Users (No Login Required)
 - Submit new tickets for SAP or Botree systems
+- Upload optional images with tickets (screenshots, photos, etc.)
 - View ticket submission confirmation with Ticket ID
 - All submissions are automatically recorded

 ### IT Staff (Login Required)
 - View all tickets (SAP and Botree)
+- View attached images with a preview button
 - Filter tickets by status (Open/Closed)
 - Close tickets and add action taken
 - All closures are automatically timestamped and assigned to the IT member